Jumpykaput/GraphicUserInterfaceDev/README.md

 My Private Repository for my GUI Csu Class.

-Name:Carson Parker.
+Name: Carson Parker.

-Class Name and Term:GUI Development, Spring 2025.
+Class Name and Term: GUI Development, Spring 2025.

 Languages you want to learn (or learn more about):Id like to learn about Javascript or Css.